Updated: 2020-08-06 by

-Get a colonoscopy, mammogram, vaccinations, and other essential services for free
+Get vaccinations, mammograms, colonoscopies, and other essential services for free

 The Affordable Care Act requires health insurance plans to offer certain preventive care services free of charge -- or more accurately, for nothing more than the cost of your monthly insurance premiums.
 This rule applies to most plans sold directly by insurance companies and all plans sold through Covered California, the health care marketplace for California.
 Covered preventive services are available for free (meaning no co-pay or other out-of-pocket charges) whether or not you’ve met your plan’s annual deductible.